tonegabes/emotevation/README.md

-# Daily Motivation Quote Generator
+# Emotevation - Daily Motivation Quote Generator

 A beautiful Next.js application that generates personalized motivational quotes based on a user's name and the current date.
 The application uses a deterministic algorithm to ensure that the same name and date combination always produces the same quote.